Boise, Idaho: Pronunciation

-Prior to establishment

-Pre-contact and first interactions between Native Americans and settlers
+Tribes and First Contact

-The area of Boise valley was inhabited by Boise Valley Shoshone and Bannock tribes, a part of the "Snake Country."
+The area of Boise valley was inhabited by Boise Valley Shoshone and Bannock tribes, a part of the "Snake Country".
 According to the City of Boise's "History of Boise" report, "they gathered annually in the valley to participate in trading rendezvous with other tribes and catch salmon in the Boise River runs to help sustain them year-round.
 They spent winters in the valley where the climate was milder and visited the hot springs for bathing and healing.
 Castle Rock, called Eagle Rock by the tribes, was and remains a sacred site."

+Boise Valley Bannock tribes belonged to the "tuuˀagaidɨkaˀa" (black trout eaters).
 Boise Valley Shoshone belonged to the "Yahandeka" (groundhog eaters) grouping.
 They were among the early mounted Shoshone bands.
 They traveled over a considerable range by the beginning of the nineteenth century, with their main hunting lands along the lower Boise River and Payette River.
-When Donald MacKenzie developed the Snake country fur trade after 1818, the most prominent of the Boise Shoshone, Peiem (a Shoshoni rendition of “Big Jim”, their leader's English name), became the most influential leader of the large composite Shoshoni band that white trappers regularly encountered in the Snake Country.
+When Donald MacKenzie developed the Snake country fur trade after 1818, the most prominent of the Boise Shoshone, Peiem (a Shoshoni rendition of "Big Jim", their leader's English name), became the most influential leader of the large composite Shoshoni band that white trappers regularly encountered in the Snake Country.

 In 1811, Wilson Hunt, employed as an agent in the fur trade under John Jacob Astor, organized and led the greater part of a group of about 60 men on an overland expedition to establish a fur trading outpost at the mouth of the Columbia River.
 This expedition passed through the Boise valley, and was the first ever time a white American has entered the region.
 Because of the War of 1812 and the lack of U.S. fur trading posts in the Pacific Northwest, most of the route was not used in the following two decades, and thus Snake Country remained free of settler incursions.